StarRocks/starrocks/docs/en/table_design/table_types/aggregate_table.md

 - **Value column**: Define a column as the value column by specifying an aggregate function after the column name.
 This column generally holds data that needs to be summarized.

-- **Aggregate Function**: The aggregate function used for the value column.
-For supported aggregation functions in aggregate tables, please refer to [CREATE TABLE](../../sql-reference/sql-statements/data-definition/CREATE_TABLE.md).
+- **Aggregate function**: The aggregate function used for the value column.
+For supported aggregate functions for the Aggregate tables, see [CREATE TABLE](../../sql-reference/sql-statements/data-definition/CREATE_TABLE.md).

 - **Sort key**

-  - Since v3.3.0, the sort key is decoupled from the aggregate key in the aggregate table.
+  - Since v3.3.0, the sort key is decoupled from the aggregate key in the Aggregate table.
 The Aggregate table supports specifying the sort key using `ORDER BY` and specifying the aggregate key using `AGGREGATE KEY`.
 The columns in the sort key and the aggregate key need to be the same, but the order of the columns does not need to be the same.

   - When queries are run, sort key columns are filtered before the aggregation of multiple data versions, whereas value columns are filtered after the aggregation of multiple data versions.
 Therefore, we recommend that you identify the columns that are frequently used as filter conditions and define these columns as the sort key.
 This way, data filtering can start before the aggregation of multiple data versions to improve query performance.

-- When you create a table, you can only create BITMAP indexes or Bloom Filter indexes on the key columns of the table.
+- When you create a table, you can only create Bitmap indexes or Bloom Filter indexes on the key columns of the table.

 ## What to do next